iCasciola/iCasciola.github.io/content/_index.md

 ---

 ### Themes
-The Goal of this campaign is to be about Power, in all its shapes, good and bad.
+This campaign is about Power, in all its shapes, good and bad.
 I intend for you to become the rulers of a people and grow your influence throughout the campaign - to what end?
 I leave that to you.

 The campaign is meant to be heavily driven by your goals and actions.
 Sandbox-ish.
 To this, I promise that wherever you go, I will give you adventure, but I ask that you meet the work I put into making this campaign by being active participants in the world.